MonoidMusician/blog/sources/tmttmt.md

     (One-hole contexts are possible to derive generically with typeclass machinery.
     But the conversions get super annoying...)
   - Functional Reactive Programming (FRP).
-    Existing FRP frameworks are … alright.
+    Existing FRP frameworks are&nbsp;… alright.
     But none really capture the right logic/linguistics to make it easy.
   - Incremental computation.
-    I mean … just imagine an incremental compiler, where trivial refactors donʼt cost any time, changing constants in the source code changes them directly in the compiled artefacts, and other tasks scale proportionally to the amount of things they actually affect.
+    I mean&nbsp;… just imagine an incremental compiler, where trivial refactors donʼt cost any time, changing constants in the source code changes them directly in the compiled artefacts, and other tasks scale proportionally to the amount of things they actually affect.
   - “Free” constructions (I mean, minus laws, since we donʼt have quotients).
     These are just so difficult to make, with a lot of boilerplate.
   - Codecs.
 Parsing.